 Out of Scope

-Any services hosted by 3rd party providers and services are excluded from scope.
+Any services hosted by third-party providers are excluded from scope.

 - Findings derived from physical testing through methods such as office access (e.g. open doors, tailgating, etc.)